Shapps dismisses calls for government to intervene in rail dispute talks as ‘stunt’

 “The biggest problem that this country has is not militant workers, it’s a militant government”.

-Mick Lynch, the general secretary of RMT, added the the union had no choice but to act after the train operators had still not made a pay offer when talks adjourned on Thursday.
+Mick Lynch, the general secretary of RMT, stressed the the union had no choice but to act after the train operators had still not made a pay offer when talks adjourned on Thursday.

 “What else are we to do?
 Are we to plead?
 Are we to beg?
 We want to bargain for our futures.
 We want to negotiate,” he told Sky News.

-Mr Lynch also accused the transport secretary of an “entire fabrication” over claims about the union’s attendance at negotiations over rail strikes.
+In an escalation of tensions, Mr Lynch also accused the transport secretary of an “entire fabrication” over claims about the union’s attendance at negotiations over rail strikes.

 Minutes earlier, Mr Shapps said his “big complaint” was that on Saturday Mr Lynch and the RMT “walked out” of talks and instead attended a cost-of-living crisis organised by the Trade Union Congress (TUC).